Rumty/Rumty/README.md

 ## 🌟 About me 🌟

-👻 < Hi, my name is Rumty!
+👻 < Hi, my name is Tukinose!
 I create Discordbot and Websites!

 ## 🌟 Contact 🌟